LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/XBraid.rst

 Multigrid Reduction in Time with XBraid
 =======================================

-The prior sections discuss using ARKStep in a traditional sequential time integration setting i.e., the solution is advanced from one time to the next where all parallelism resides within the evaluation of a step e.g., the computation of the right-hand side, (non)linear solves, vector operations etc.
+The prior sections discuss using ARKODE in a traditional sequential time integration setting i.e., the solution is advanced from one time to the next where all parallelism resides within the evaluation of a step e.g., the computation of the right-hand side, (non)linear solves, vector operations etc.
-For example, when discretizing a partial differential equation using a method of lines approach the spatially-discretized equations comprise a large set of ordinary differential equations that can be evolved with ARKStep.
+For example, when discretizing a partial differential equation using a method of lines approach the spatially-discretized equations comprise a large set of ordinary differential equations that can be evolved with ARKODE.
 In this case the parallelization lies in decomposing the spatial domain unknowns across distributed computational nodes.
 Considering the strong scaling case at a given spatial resolution, as the problem is spread across greater numbers of